Japanese Tower, Brussels: Interior

 The first floor features a polychrome decoration with a legend of Urashima Taro, plus a coffered ceiling with a depiction of Japanese musicians.
 The second floor, known as the "Green Floor", or "Golden Floor", has aventurine applied to wide lacquered wall panels.
 It has a depiction of mythical figures, including dragons.
 It originally included a ceiling with a painted vellum canopy depicting a group of women over a landscape, probably inspired by woodblock print by Utagawa Kunisada.
 This artifact was removed and is today stored at Brussels' Art & History Museum.
-The third floor, which has the most nashiji decorations, features a "magnificent ceiling similar to the first floor soffit but evoking animals, including remarkable openwork reliefs representing rising and diving dragons."
+The third floor, which has the most nashiji decorations, features a "magnificent ceiling similar to the first floor soffit but evoking animals, including openwork reliefs representing rising and diving dragons."
 The fourth floor, known as the "Red Floor", features red lacquered wooden panels, to which it owes its nickname, and a large matt Japanese painting on wood.
 The ceiling has a large marouflaged painting on canvas by the French decorator Willemsen, which was inspired by a painting in the Nikko temple as well as woodblock prints by Utagawa Hiroshige.
 The fifth floor features iconography that focuses on animals, like the second floor, including lions and monkeys.
 The fifth floor's ceiling was decorated by European artists with marouflaged Art Nouveau canvas paintings.
 This floor offers a panoramic view.
 Other decorative components were imported from Japan in 1904.